Annulment in Nevada

 So, you came to Vegas (or Reno, or elsewhere in Nevada) with no intent to marry and now you might need to get an annulment in Nevada.
 You came here on your own or with someone you were dating, or you met someone here, had loads of fun, cocktails of all sorts were involved every step of the way and influenced every decision you made that night.

 And that’s how you woke up the next day to a marriage certificate with your name on it.
 You feel remorseful, guilty, and a bit ashamed of having done this foolish thing.
-Now, you’re thinking of getting an annulment in Nevada.
+Now, you’re thinking of getting an annulment.

-Know that this has happened to the best of people and you’re not alone at all.
+Know that this has happened to the best of people and you’re not alone.
 You are not the first to have gotten married in Las Vegas while intoxicated and we’re pretty certain that you’re not going to be the last either.

 Luckily, Nevada laws allow for you to be able to get your Las Vegas marriage annulled, based on the very fact that you were intoxicated at the time of the marriage.
 Wedding chapels are not supposed to marry people who are under the influence, but based on our experience, they don’t follow that rule too well.